SamProell/yarppg/README.md

 # Yet another rPPG

 > [!WARNING]
 > This is a work in progress, do not blindly trust the results.

-### Update 2024
+As a demo project, the
+> provided program/code is not suitable to be used in a clinical setup or for any
+> decision making in general.

+> [!NOTE]
-The latest rework of `yarppg` has only been tested with Python 3.10, older versions may not work. `yarppg` now also uses hydra for the command line interface.
-See the new description further below.
+> Update 2024: The latest rework of `yarppg` has only been tested with Python 3.10,
+> older versions may not work. `yarppg` now also uses hydra for the command line
+> interface.
+See the [description](#command-line-options) further below.

 ## About
 `yarppg` is yet another implementation of remote photoplethysmography in